CSCfi/csc-user-guide/docs/support/tutorials/snakemake-puhti.md

 Snakemake can be run in 4 different ways in supercomputers:

 1. [In interactive mode](../../computing/running/interactive-usage.md) with local executor, with limited resources.
 Useful mainly for debugging or very small workflows.
 2. With batch job and local executor.
 Resource usage limited to one full node.
-Useful for small and medium size workflows, simpler than next options, start with this if unsure.
+Useful for small and medium size workflows, simpler than next options, start with this, if unsure.
 3. With batch job and SLURM executor.
 Can use multiple nodes and different SLURM partitions (CPU and GPU), but may create significant overhead, if many small jobs.
 Could be used, if each job step for each file takes at least 30 min.
 4. With batch job and HyperQueue as a sub-job scheduler.
 Can use multiple nodes in the same batch job allocation, most complex set up.
 Suits well for cases, when workflow includes a lot of small job steps with many input files (high-troughput computing).